macharborguy/node-mysql-cache/Readme.md

 <h2>Purpose</h2>

-node-mysql-cache is a MySQL [query cache](http://en.wikipedia.org/wiki/Database_caching) for [node.js](http://nodejs.org/) on top of Felix Geisendörfer's MySQL client [node-mysql](https://github.com/felixge/node-mysql).
+node-mysql-cache is a MySQL [query cache](http://en.wikipedia.org/wiki/Database_caching) for [node.js](http://nodejs.org/) on top of Felix GeisendÃ¶rfer's MySQL client [node-mysql](https://github.com/felixge/node-mysql).

 The goal of this implementation is to reduce the load on the MySQL server and serve a large number